top of page

 Children's Personal Development

-At Steeple Morden, we’re not just about education; we’re about transformation and unlocking every child’s full potential.
-Underpinning this is our three core values, Resilience, Compassion and Excellence.
-This isn’t about adding more to a student’s plate; it’s about enriching their educational journey.
+This is achieved by providing opportunities for personal growth and developing the well-being of each child.
+Underpinning this are our three core values, Resilience, Compassion and Excellence.
+This isn’t about adding more to children's plate; it’s about enriching their educational journey.

-We believe that learning shouldn’t be confined to classrooms but extend into the vibrant tapestry of real-world experiences to foster skills transferable for life long success.
+We believe that learning shouldn’t be confined to classrooms but extended into the many real-world experiences, in order to foster skills transferable for life-long success.

-At Steeple Morden Primary School, our Personal Development program is at the heart of the children’s learning journey.
-It encourages children to, ‘Be brave, be kind, be the best you can be’.
-This is our school motto.
-We believe that every child is a unique individual with immense potential waiting to be unlocked.
-We strive to cultivate not only academic excellence but also the personal growth and well-being of each student.
-We foster a nurturing environment where students are encouraged to develop vital life skills to help them build a strong foundation for their future success.
+At Steeple Morden, our Personal Development program is at the heart of the children’s learning journey.
+It encourages children to: ‘Be brave, be kind, be the best you can be’.
+This is our school motto and it is embedded within our daily routines.
+It is also reinforced through explicit teaching of skills such as communication, resilience, and teamwork.
 We are aware every interaction with a child is a chance for their personal development.

-Children have opportunities to voice their views in the operation of the school and support the community through pupil led groups such as School Council, Planet Protectors, Junior Travel Ambassadors, Play Leaders and Peer Mediators.
+We strive to give children opportunities to develop self-confidence and to become leaders from an early age.
+Children have opportunities to voice their views in the operation of the school and support the community through pupil led groups such as:

 School Council